marcglasberg/asyncredux.com/flutter/miscellaneous/cached-selectors.md

 Next, we have to modify the selector so that it caches the filtered list, turning into a **reselector**.

-Async Redux provides a few global functions which you can use, depending on the number of states, and the number of parameters your selector needs.
+AsyncRedux provides a few global functions which you can use, depending on the number of states, and the number of parameters your selector needs.

 In this example, we have a single state and a single parameter, so we're going to use the `cache1_1`